JLNorth/JLNorth/README.md

 - 👋 hi, i’m jamie north
 - 👀 i’m interested in mathematics, hft and general algo trading
-- 📫 You can email me jamienorth99@gmail.com
+- 📫 you can email me jamienorth99@gmail.com

 <!---